Priceline bidding in the "name your own price" category won't fit every travel situation. But there are times when it pays to be a budget traveler.

 How It Works

 Most of these sites are organized by state and city.
-Indianapolis is visited enough to have a track record, and I noticed entries from several Priceline winners who had snagged downtown rooms in three-star operations for (at that time) $50 USD/night.
+Bigger more touristy cities are visited more often, so you may notice entries from several Priceline winners who had snagged downtown rooms in three-star operations for an extremely low cost.

 Priceline takes your credit card number before bidding.
 If they find a service at the price you set, the transaction is billed to your account.
 No refunds.